bioinformatics-core-shared-training/Managing-your-research-data/description.md

-# Outline
+# Description

-It has been said that 80% of data analysis is spent on the process of cleaning and preparing the data.
-Not only does this represent a significant time investment for the data analyst, but is often a hurdle for the non-specialist trying to get to grips with analysing their own data after attending an R or Python course.
-Despite the best intentions, a spreadsheet that is intuitive and easily-understandable by human eyes can lead to disaster when trying to process computationally.
+ - How much data would you lose if your laptop was stolen?
+ - Have you ever emailed your colleague a file named 'final_final_versionEDITED'?
+ - Have you ever tried to struggled to import your spreadsheets into R?

-This workshop will go through the basic principles that we can all adopt in order to work with data more effectively and "think like a computer".
-Moreover, we will discuss the best practices for data management and organisation so that our research is auditable and reproducible by ourselves, and others, in the future.
+As a researcher, you will encounter research data in many forms, ranging from measurements, numbers and images to documents and publications.
+Whether you create, receive or collect this information, you will need to organise it.
+This workshop will go through the basic principles that we can all adopt in order to work with data more effectively.
+We will discuss the best practices for data management and organisation so that our research is auditable and reproducible by ourselves, and others, in the future.

-# Aims: During this course you will learn about
+# Aims: During this course you will learn about:
-- How to use spreadsheet programs (such as Excel) more effectively, and the limitations of such programs
-- Getting data out of spreadsheets in a form ameanable for analysis with command-line tools
+  - Strategies for backing up your computer
-- Best practices for data management and project management
+  - Strategies for naming and organising your files
+  - Strategies for file exchange with collaborators
+  - Tips and tricks to make sure your spreadsheets are readable by programming languages such as R
-- Resources available at CRUK C.I. for data backup
+  - Use of the OpenRefine software for data cleaning
-- Why you should share data, and associated resources available at the University of Cambridge
+  - Preparing high-throughput biological data for submission to a public repository such as Gene Expression Omnibus or ArrayExpress